DTU-SPE/oryx-editor-extension/README.md

     * `postgresql-username = poem`
     * `postgresql-port = 5432`
     * `postgresql-bin-dir = /usr/bin`
 * NB - the default hostname in the property with name="connection.url is *database* to accomodate the Docker setup.
-Change to the hostname of your postgres server
+Change to the hostname of your postgres server (same for postgresql-hostname in ./build.properties)
 * Then run ./poem-jvm/data/database/db_schema.sql for that url/username/password